Shubham-Kanade/Personal-Portfolio-Website/README.md

 # Personal-Portfolio-Website
-Download Zip and Extract
+Download Zip and Extract<br />
-Goto the base directory of the project
+Goto the base directory of the project<br />
-Create a virtual environment and activate it.
+Create a virtual environment and activate it.<br />
-Install the requirements for the project
+Install the requirements for the project<br />
-$ pip install -r requirements.txt
+$ pip install -r requirements.txt<br />
-Now start the localhost server
+Now start the localhost server<br />
-$ python manage.py runserver
+$ python manage.py runserver<br />